Types of Degrees Histologic Technician Majors Are Getting

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||10.3%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||0.3%|

 Online Histologic Technician Programs

-In the 2019-2020 academic year, 21 schools offered some type of histologic technician program.
+In 2020-2021, 24 schools offered a histologic technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||0||0|

 |Doctor’s Degree (Professional Practice)||0||0|